Index

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The trends are also given on Fingertips.
-The percentage in Hull decreased sharply between 2014/15 and 2021/22 from over 38% to 23% among carers aged 18+ years, and whilst the percentages have also decreased for England, the decrease in Hull has been greater and the percentage of adult carers having as much social contact as they would like is statistically significantly lower in Hull compared to England.
+The percentage in Hull decreased sharply between 2014/15 and 2021/22 from over 38% to 23% among carers aged 18+ years, and whilst the percentages have also decreased for England, the decrease in Hull has been greater and the percentage of adult carers having as much social contact as they would like is statistically significantly lower in Hull compared to England for 2021/22.

 Compared with benchmark